-The "Revenue Base for Calculation" is drawn from the retrospect available during the Session prior to the fiscal year in which the transfer is made.
-The forecasted portion is drawn from both the November 8, 2012 Retrospect and the December 14, 2012 Financial Outlook Statement.
+^{} The "Revenue Base for Calculation" is drawn from the retrospect available during the Session prior to the fiscal year in which the transfer is made.
+The forecast portion is drawn from the October 30, 2013 Retrospect and the December 6, 2013 Financial Outlook Statement.

-Fiscal Year 2012-13 transfers have been authorized, but not yet completed.
+^{} Fiscal Year 2013-14 transfers have been authorized, but not yet completed.